maxhbr/LDBcollector/md/LGPL-2.0-or-later.md

                 "BlueOak License List",
                 [
                     "Weak copyleft licenses require sharing changes and additions to the licensed software when you give copies to others."
                 ]
+            ],
+            [
+                "Scancode",
+                [
+                    "Per SPDX.org, this license was released June 1991.
+This license has been\nsuperseded by LGPL v2.1\n" ]
             ]
         ],